The Supremes, The History Of The Legend

 Lynda Laurence, Mary Wilson, Cindy Birdsong, and Jean Terrell

 The photo above is from the cover of The Supremes "20th Anniversary" album released by Motown Records in 1981.
-It details the eight ladies who recorded and performed in the legendary trio from 1962-1977.
-No other individuals can truthfully claim to be a member of The legendary Motown recording group, THE SUPREMES.
+It details the eight ladies who recorded and performed in the legendary group from 1962-1977.
+No other individuals can truthfully claim to be a member of The legendary Motown recording trio, THE SUPREMES.

 * "The Supremes" is a service mark and trademark of Universal Music Group/Motown Record Company, LP.